-CAN I USE A DRONE TO SCOUT FOR DEER?
+CAN I USE A DRONE OR THERMAL OPTIC TO SCOUT OR LOCATE WOUNDED DEER?

-No, it is illegal to use a drone for the purpose of hunting, taking, concentrating, driving, rallying, stirring up, locating, or spotting any big game animal.
+No, it is illegal to use a drone or thermal optic for the purpose of hunting, taking, concentrating, driving, rallying, stirring up, locating, or spotting any big game animal.